ihkk/KKSubs/README.md

 ## Reset subset font styles

 This is a very private function.
 The reason I added this is that the nPlayer on my MiTV4 does not display fonts correctly when the MKV files are packaged with font subsets.
 This macro can automatically change the style with font names in the pattern of `[\c\d]{8}` into `Source Han Sans SC Medium`.

+# Movies

+<del>Subtitles which were re-timed or edited by KK for certain versions.</del>

+I'd moved these subtitles to a specific repository: [ihkk/movie-subs](https://github.com/ihkk/movie-subs).